How to Wax Eyebrows: The Step by Step Guide

 Eyebrow Waxing Kit

 For our humble self-waxing beginners, Starpil has got your back!
-We have conveniently designed waxing kits just for you!
-It's got an assortment of items to fulfill your eyebrow waxing needs - no matter what they may be.
+We have conveniently designed waxing kits just for you.
+They contain an assortment of items to fulfill your eyebrow waxing needs - no matter what they may be.

 This one kit has knocked off 5 out of your ten needed items!
 (Actually, only nine items are required if you are using hard wax- you won't need wax strips.)
 Plus, the amount you receive will last an exceptionally long time if you're only using it to tackle your brows.

 - Angled Wooden Brow Spatulas: These spatulas allow for extreme precision, and are perfect for waxing eyebrows.